Forcepoint Alternative Comparison (2026): On-Device SWG vs Legacy Cloud-Proxy

 Single-SKU, single-console platforms reduce operational lift. dope.SWG ships SWG, CAC, Dopamine DLP, and CASB Neural under one console at $60 per device per year.

-Is dope.SWG mature enough for a Forcepoint replacement?
+Is dope.SWG mature enough for a Forcepoint replacement at enterprise scale?

 Real-world references include a Fortune 100 deployment of 18,000+ devices, Outreach Health, Greylock Partners, the City of Visalia, and a VC firm 2,000-machine migration.